How to Access Property Records in Michigan

 If you finance a mortgage, your lender will require that you purchase title insurance.
 It's essential for protecting you and the lender against title defects.
 Before closing, the title company or attorney handling it will run a full property title search, looking for any potential problems that could derail the sale.

-Factors that Determine Property Values in Michigan
+What Factors Determine Property Values in Michigan

 The following information may explain the higher property values in some areas of Michigan:

-- Waterfront Access - Michigan has an abundance of lakes, shorelines, and rivers.
+Waterfront Access - Michigan has an abundance of lakes, shorelines, and rivers.
 Proximity to these locations could mean water-based recreational activities and scenic views.
 These conditions often command higher property values.
 For example, cities near Lake Michigan could command higher prices.

-- Natural Features - Michigan has natural features such as forests, hills, and scenic landscapes.
+Natural Features - Michigan has natural features such as forests, hills, and scenic landscapes.
 Proximity to these landscapes could mean higher property values as they are more desirable.

-- Condition - The property's condition, especially if it is a home, could mean a higher asking price.
+Condition - The property's condition, especially if it is a home, could mean a higher asking price.
 Modern amenities are more favorable and thus demand higher prices.

-- School Districts - Proximity to good school districts could increase property values, especially for single-family homes.
+School Districts - Proximity to good school districts could increase property values, especially for single-family homes.

-Privacy and Property Records
+Maintaining and Amending Michigan Property Records

 Property records are public records and readily available to the general public.
 Anyone can request copies as long as they have the property address to look it up.
 You can find a lot of information online.